 Goulding’s Lodge and The View Hotel both have restaurants on site.
 There’s also a small convenience store within the Goulding’s area with basic grocery items.
-I only ate at Goulding’s restaurant and noted the vegetarian and gluten-free options.
+I only ate at Goulding’s restaurant and noted the limited vegetarian and gluten-free options.
 If you’re concerned about your dietary restrictions, plan ahead and bring what you need.
 Be sure and try the Navajo Fry-Bread with some honey!

 Arches National Park is 150 miles away.

 Capitol Reef National Park is 180 miles away.

 Natural Bridges National Monument is 65 miles away.